codeince/Cube/.github/docs/langs/README.en.md

 4. Edit string to "lang = 'your_language'"
 5. All done!

-You can create your custom Sphere using [this guide](https://github.com/codeince/Sphere/tree/main/.github/docs/langs/en/CUSTOMPACK.md)
+You can create your custom Cube using [this guide](https://github.com/codeince/Cube/tree/main/.github/docs/langs/en/CUSTOMPACK.md)